gagiuntoli/ec_generic/README.md

 # ec_generic

-This crate is a minimal and simple-to-use elliptic curve library.
-This library allows to perform the following operations over an elliptic curve finite cyclic group:
+This crate is a minimal and easy-to-use elliptic curve library.
+This library allows to perform the following operations over an elliptic curve finite cyclic
+group:

 - Point Addition: `R = P + Q`
 - Point Doubling: `R = P + P = 2 * P`